roKarp/Web_App_Journey/README.md

 If everything went according to plan, you should be able to see:
 `COPY <some amount of numbers>`

-In order to add into the "station" table, use the following commands:
+In order to add into the `station` table, use the following commands:
  ```
 INSERT INTO station (id, s_name) SELECT DISTINCT DepartureID, DepartureStation FROM journey;